 Utricle cysts are most often detected in the 1st and 2nd decades of life (Mullerian duct cysts usually occur in the 3rd and 4th decades).

 The incidence of prostatic utricle cyst ranges around 11-14% in association with hypospadias or intersex anomalies and up to 50% in the presence of perineal hypospadias 3.

-Clinical presentation is variable and includes pelvic mass, obstructive and irritative urinary tract symptoms, hematuria, and suprapubic or rectal pain.
+The clinical presentation of utricular cysts is variable and includes pelvic mass, obstructive and irritative urinary tract symptoms, hematuria, and suprapubic or rectal pain.

 Urine may pool in utricle cysts, since they communicate with the urethra, occasionally resulting in post-void dribbling.
 Some patients may be asymptomatic.

 Prostatic utricle cysts always arise from the level of the verumontanum and are always in the midline.
 Mullerian duct cysts can arise anywhere along the path of Mullerian duct regression, from scrotum to utricle.